We know some of you will come to Purchase with special circumstances. We have all the information you need below.

 Information regarding a disability will not be considered in reviewing an application and making a decision.
 Students must meet the same qualifications for admission as any other student.

 Students with an IEP diploma/certificate are advised to take the GED exam and earn a 2500 or higher in order to be considered for admission.
 If a student with a disability is admitted to the college, they will work directly with the Office of Access and Accommodations.
 Please visit our Access and Accommodations website for more information.

 High School Equivalency Diplomas

 - An official GED diploma with a minimum score of 2800 is required for consideration.
 An official TASC with a minimum of a 500 in each subject is required for consideration.
 We will not evaluate an applicant’s file with a photocopy of the GED/TASC.
-To obtain an official GED diploma visit the GED website to obtain a TASC diploma visit the TASC website.
+To obtain an official GED diploma visit the GED website to obtain a NYS GED/TASC diploma visit the TASC website.

-- An interview is required of all GED/TASC applicants.
+- An interview may be required of all GED/TASC applicants.
 Scheduling information will be sent to students once the application has been processed if an interview is needed.

 - We also encourage all GED applicants to take the SAT or ACT and submit their official scores to the Office of Admissions.